 Great recommendation!
 We visited the Yellow Snail Cafe 4 times in 5 days – that really says it all.
 Not only did we love their puristic ambience, but the coffee here is outstanding.
 The Espresso Macchiato in the Yellow Snail Cafe is the best we found in the whole of Khao Lak.

 Another tip: Thanks to the relatively fast internet, we were also able to get our quite a bit of work done here in the Yellow Snail Cafe.

 The very casual restaurant is located directly on the beach in the south of Khao Lak and is always well frequented.
 We came here on more than one occasion and always had a good experience.
-The Andalea Bar is also a perfect place for sunsets, especially in good weather you can marvel at some spectacular sunsets.
-The prices are relatively high, as is everywhere in Khao Lak, but at least the Andalea Bar is quite local, with the main courses costing about 150 baht.
+The Andalay Bar is also a perfect place for sunsets, especially in good weather you can marvel at some spectacular sunsets.
+The prices are relatively high, as is everywhere in Khao Lak, but at least the Andalay Bar is quite local, with the main courses costing about 150 baht.

 Baan Srimuang Sea House